GSA-TTS/identity-handbook/_articles/annual-certificate-rotation.md

 The following considerations are essential for a successful removal:
 - **Communicate**
-    - All plans/changes should be announced in #login-appdev and #login-devops
+    - All plans/changes should be announced in #login-appdev and #login-devops, as well as communicated to partners following the [SAML rotation communications plan](https://docs.google.com/document/d/1nsxtJtqZK0GAhBjzkSVGUdvpl8I9k3jNynOB2FGxsSM/edit#).
 - **SLOW ROLLOUT**
     - Remove endpoints in lower environments first and ensure partners are not having problems (give it a few days).
     - With no problems in lower, proceed to `staging`, let run for a few days.